SEpapoulis/MAPT/docs/_build/html/_sources/index.rst.txt

 Design a PNA
 ----------------------------------------
-PNA_Designer is the primary class for desiging your own custom PNA.
+PNA_Designer is the primary class for designing your own custom PNA.

 .. autoclass:: MAPT.PNA_Designer